GeekAlexis/FastMOT/README.md

 - Real-time implementation of Deep Sort
   - [x] Real-time SSD detector with frame tiling
-  - [x] Deploys a better REID model OSNet
+  - [x] Deploys OSNet, a better REID model
   - [x] Optical flow tracking and camera motion compensation
   - [ ] Replace SSD with YOLOV4

-- Input size: 1280 x 720
-- Assumes medium/small targets (struggles with up close targets due to tiling)
-- Currently only supports pedestrian tracking
-- Speed on Jetson Xavier NX: 15 - 35 FPS (depends on crowd density)
+Fast MOT has an input size of 1280 x 720.
+Larger videos will be resized, which will slow down frame rate a bit.
+It also assumes medium/small targets and struggles to detect up close targets properly due to frame tiling.
+Currently, only pedestrian tracking is supported.
+Tracking is tested with the MOT17 dataset on Jetson Xavier NX.
+The frame rate can reach 15 - 35 FPS depending on crowd density.

 ### Dependencies
 - OpenCV (Built with Gstreamer)